- By Fiza Pirani The Atlanta Journal-Constitution

 What are the Geminids and where do they come from?

-Though the Geminids were washed out by the supermoon last year, the bright display known as one of the best annual meteor showers, will return and peak during mid-December this year.
+Known as one of the sky’s best annual meteor showers, the Geminids will return and peak during mid-December this year.

 While most meteor showers originate from comets, the Geminids originate from the asteroid 3200 Phaethon, which takes 1.4 years to orbit the sun, according to NASA.